-■ An example: a "mystery image"
+An example of ambiguity in depth and brightness: a "mystery image"

 The following section has a "mystery" image I, which is just a 2D list (matrix) of light intensity values.
+It illustrates how several causes, in particular depth and material, get confounded in the image data.
 Let's make a plot that represents intensity as height: